 On the other hand, command-level decision-making is essentially improvisational.
-Although studies of historical conflicts may be conducted and judgment of human character may be available, there is no formal declaration of the conditions under which one decision-might be preferred over another when conflict arises among nuclear powers.
+Although studies historical conflicts may be studied and human character may be judged, there is no formal declaration of the conditions under which one decision might be preferred over another when conflict arises among nuclear powers.
 This underscores the essential difference between human involvement at the command level and the component level in a nuclear deterrence system for which training, safety, and redundancy are intended to ensure a high-reliability system for the command level.

 The existence of failures arising through the complexity of the deterrence system would give substance to the belief in black swan events that would be tied essentially to system-level interactions.
 The potential existence of system-level failures would cast doubt on the belief in the high-reliability point of view and validate the normal accidents point of view.
-The question before us is whether any rational means can be developed to establish the extent of potential catastrophic failures in the nuclear deterrence system and whether any measure of the probabilities of their occurrence can be estimated.
+The question before us is whether we can develop any rational means to establish the extent of potential catastrophic failures in the nuclear deterrence system and whether we can estimate any measure of the probabilities of their occurrence.